jamesfzhang/auto-save/README.md

 Synopsis
 -------
 In the rare occasion where you'd want your Sublime Text file to save after each keystroke, you can now use this plugin.
-I wrote this plugin because I wanted to make a screencast that shows live editing of HTML along with the changes showing live in the browser.
+It was created because I wanted to make a screencast that shows live editing of HTML/CSS along side by side with the changes in the browser.
 It's easy to use Javascript to reload the browers every second, but I did not want to manually save the file after every keystroke.
-That's why this plugin was created.

 Installation
 -------